Farro Kale Salad – Hearty, Nutty & Perfectly Balanced

 Can you eat farro cold?

 Yes, you can eat farro cold.
 In fact, cold farro is often used in salads and grain bowls where it adds a hearty, chewy texture.
-After cooking, let the farro cool to room temperature or chill it in the refrigerator before adding it to salads.

 What is summer farro salad?

-A summer farro salad is a refreshing and light salad that highlights the flavours and ingredients of the summer season.
 It’s typically made with cooked farro combined with a variety of fresh, seasonal vegetables, fruits, and herbs, all dressed in a light vinaigrette.

 Make with seasonal vegetables such as cherry tomatoes, cucumbers, bell peppers, and corn.
 These add crunch and freshness.
 Or add fruits like peaches, berries, or watermelon can add a touch of sweetness.